|

 spirituality depends, for example, on knowing

-how to meditate properly.
+how to meditate in a particular manner.

 But none of this